Javascript Menu by Deluxe-Menu.com

 accurate diagnosis(es).

-a foundation upon which we can assess the progress of the individual – comparing whether or not he is making progress.
+a foundation upon which we can assess the progress of the individual.

-good documentation of the client's LEVEL OF CARE when a managed care company is paying for the treatment.
+good documentation of the client's LEVEL OF CARE when a Health Care management organization or other contractor is paying for the treatment.

 All of these.